Climate and Average Weather in South Sudan

 South Sudan has a tropical savanna climate.
 Within the tropical climate there is still room for higher temperatures.
 Before the rainy season begins, the temperatures are rising to a maximum of 38 to 40 degrees Celsius (100-104° Fahrenheit).
 The rainy season starts in mid April / May and both maximum and minimum temperatures drop in this period.
 However because of the increasing humidity it can even feel hotter.

 South Sudan has a very dry winter with almost no rain.
 In April (sometimes in May) the weather changes and the sun will make way for clouds and the number of rainy days per month will rise.
 August and September are the wettest months.
 In November, the dry season starts again.

-Interested in the more detailed Weather and Climate of South Sudan?
+Interested in more detailed information on the Weather and Climate in South Sudan?